 The Bank has been approved as a loan servicer by HUD, FHLMC and FNMA.
-The Bank is rated a Tier 1 servicer by FHLMC, the highest rating category, and also is rated as a "strong" special servicer for commercial mortgage loans by Standard & Poor's, which also is the highest rating category.
+The Bank is rated a Tier 1 servicer and as a preferred servicer for high-risk mortgages by FHLMC, the highest rating categories, and also is rated as a "strong" special servicer for commercial mortgage loans by Standard & Poor's, which also is the highest rating category.
 In addition, the Bank is a rated servicer for residential mortgage loans by Standard & Poor's and Fitch Investors Service has rated the Bank as an above-average special servicer for commercial loans.